Towards a Uniform Theory of Effectful State Machines: Context-free Languages and Valence Automata

+\item For the polycyclic theory we take $\alpha: \CA_2 \to \PFin(M)$ sending $(_i$ to $\{g_i\}$ and~$)_i$ to $\{g_i^{\mone}\}$ for $i = 1,2$ and $b_0 = b_1 = \{1\}$.
+The verification of conditions~\eqref{a:cch1} and~\eqref{a:cch2} here is analogous, in particular, for~\eqref{a:cch1} one readily checks that $\alpha(w)=1$ iff $w$ is balanced. \end{cenumerate} \end{example} Contrasting~\cite{Kambites09} we cannot replace the polycyclic monoid in Example~\ref{expl:poly} by a free group and conclude by Theorem~\ref{thm:chsh} that automata over free groups recognize context-free languages, for the relevant construction would essentially depend on internal transitions, which we do not~allow.

+As we have seen by Examples~\ref{expl:sex} and~\ref{expl:nd_act}, for any $\Sigma$-theory we can automatically generate its nondeterministic variant by tensoring with $\CE_{\PFin}$ and this has a sensible interpretation in terms of $\BBT$-automata.
+One may wonder if it is possible to convert a given $\BBT$-automaton to a $\BBT\tensor\PFin$-automaton (which is necessarily a weighted $\BBT\tensor\PFin$-automaton, by Proposition~\ref{prop:freyd}) preserving the semantics.
+The answer turns out to be affirmative under a natural assumption on the $\BBT$-algebra component $B$.

+Let us first establish the following general result.
+It follows from~\cite[Proposition~5.1]{BonsangueEA15};\sgnote{Reference not found.
+Does it really follow from anywhere?}\smnote{The paper is in the svn.
+Prop.~5.1 there {\bf is} our lemma!} we include a proof for the convenience of the reader. \begin{lemma} Let $\kappa:\BBT\to\BBS$\/ be a monad morphism, and let $\M:X\to B\times TX^A$ and $\M_*:X\to B\times SX^A$ be a $\BBT$- and an $\BBS$-automaton over $X$, respectively, such that

+(in particular this implies that $B$ is simultaneously a $\BBT$- and an $\BBS$-algebra).
+Then the language semantics of $\M$ and $\M_*$ agree, i.e. $ \sem{x}_{\M} = \sem{x}_{\M_{*}} $ for any $x\in X$. \end{lemma} \begin{proof} The proof amounts to showing commutativity of the following diagram:

 The left-hand triangle commutes by the definition of $\M^\sharp$, the right-hand part by the finality of $B^{A^*}$ (recall from~\eqref{diag:hatm} that $\widehat \M_{*}^\sharp$ denotes the unique coalgebra morphism) and the upper left-hand triangle since $\kappa$ is a monad morphism.
-The upper right-hand triangle commutes by the finality of $B^{A^*}$ as soon as we establish that the middle part commutes.
-To see the latter we shall show that all morphisms in this part are $\BBT$-algebra homomorphisms and that this part commutes when precomposed with $\eta_X^\BBT$.
+The upper right-hand triangle commutes by uniqueness of the final map from $TX$ to $B^{A^*}$ as soon as we establish commutativity of the middle parallelogram.

+To see the latter we will use the freeness of the $\BBT$-algebra $(TX, \mu_X)$ (see Section~\ref{sec:mon}) in the upper left-hand corner, i.e.~we shall show that all morphisms in this part are $\BBT$-algebra morphisms and that this part commutes when precomposed with $\eta_X^\BBT$.
 Indeed, the latter follows from the fact that the upper left-hand triangle commutes and since clearly